shaurya-src/sudo-ku/Readme.md

 ## <a name="license"> License

-*Project* is available under the MIT license.
+*sudo KU* is available under the MIT license.
 See the [LICENSE](https://github.com/shaurya-src/sudo-ku/blob/main/LICENSE) file for more info.

 ## <a name="author"> Author
 <!---